-Eight injured in suspected parcel bomb explosion in Lyon, France
+Terrorism probe opened after suspected parcel bomb in Lyon injures 13 people

 "My customers that told me that it was a person on a bike that was wearing a balaclava," a local shop worker told Euronews.

-"He threw a bag inside the shop just next to me and it exploded.
 Luckily no one was killed," she added.

 "I was a block away and I heard it.
 They locked us in the store.
 I came out 10 minutes later and the police etc were arriving," Canadian travel writer Kathy Buckworth told Euronews.